Online nonnegative CP-dictionary learning for Markovian data: Proof of the main result

 \subsection{Stochastic analysis}

-In this section, we develop stochastic analysis on our online algorithm, a major portion of which is devoted to handle functional Markovian dependence in signals as stated in assumption \ref{assumption:A1'} (which generalizes \ref{assumption:A1}).
-The analysis here is verbatim as the one developed in \cite{lyu2019online} for the vector-valued signal (or matrix factorization) case, which we present some of the important arguments in details here for the sake of completeness.
-However, the results in this subsection crucially relies on the deterministic analysis in the previous section that was necessary to handle difficulties arising in the tensor-valued signal case.
+In this subsection, we develop stochastic analysis on our online algorithm, a major portion of which is devoted to handling Markovian dependence in signals as stated in assumption \ref{assumption:A1}.
+The analysis here is verbatim as the one developed in \cite{lyu2020online} for the vector-valued signal (or matrix factorization) case, which we present some of the important arguments in detail here for the sake of completeness.
+However, the results in this subsection crucially rely on the deterministic analysis in the previous section that was necessary to handle difficulties arising in the tensor-valued signal case.